chefury/Journal2025/March.md

 9. Sunday.
 Sunny.
 Rest Today.
 Enter a state where death could come at any moment.

 24. Monday.
 Day after day, year after year, life goes on like this until the end.
+How and when till get freemdom